FuchsEDV/Thrixty/README.md

 		* Drag Rotation

 ### 10.)
-Planned Features and Changes (unordered)
+Planned Features and Changes (unordered & some may be discarded)
 * New Filelist Format (JSON-Style)
-* The touch-zoom function needs to change; only single-fingered-touches should be used.
+	* Settings area to avoid the overload of html attributes.
-* Full Background Support with automatic scale detection.
+	* Support for Background Image with automatic scale detection.
 (Background Strategies like "always filled", "stretch", etc.)
+	* Image Layers (for inside or top-down views of the same object)
+* Improvements in Touch Zooming
+	* Continuous zoom.
+(Think about a concept, to make this easily usable with touch gestures.
+In the end, there already is a great zoom function on most phones.)
+		* Maybe a detection of resolution can be useful?
+	* Fix the way, multi-fingered touch events work currently.
+(Should they be used anyway?
+Maybe just ignore any events with multiple fingers?)
-* Context menu & picture and log export
+* Context menu.
-* Settings file or smt similar instead of an overload of html attributes. => Required for the more non-standardy options.
-* Holding next and previous button rotates the image.
 	* HTML5 Contextmenus are awesome!
+	* User settings.
-* ImageLayer Class (???)
+* Image Export. (???)
-* Settings button or contextmenu for user to set preferences.
+* Rethink Log Export to make it easier to use for users.
+(Intended for bug reports.)

 ### 11.)
 License